SwiftyJSON/SwiftyJSON/README.md

 1. [Work with Alamofire](#work-with-alamofire)

 ##Why is the typical JSON handling in Swift NOT good?
 Swift is very strict about types.
-But although explicit typing leaves us little chance of making mistakes, it becomes painful when dealing with things that are naturally implicit about types, such as JSON.
+But although explicit typing is good for saving us from mistakes, it becomes painful when dealing with JSON and other areas that are, by nature, implicit about types.

 Take the Twitter API for example.
 Say we want to retrieve a user's "name" value of some tweet in Swift (according to Twitter's API https://dev.twitter.com/docs/api/1.1/get/statuses/home_timeline).